BYU-PRISM/Seeq/README.md

 ----

 ## Seeq-System Identification is ..
-a Python module to identify digital twin models for time-series data.
-It provides various models to identify the system dynamics allowing users to get the model prediction value quickly.
+A Python module to identify input and output relationship for the system to create the digital twin models for various data analytics tasks.It provides various models to identify the system dynamics allowing users to get the model prediction value quickly.
 The Add-On module can be integrated into the Seeq Workbench and passing the data from the Workbench and Identified model results from the Add-on back and forth.
 It also provides the model result in a formula to predict the system behavior for the time range beyond the training data.
+The model result can be used for many different data analytics tasks, plus for the model development tasks for the Advanced Process Control applications.

 ----